"I remember the first time our denomination approached us about church planting...

 In September of 2013 we began meeting in an office space with a launch team of about 35 adults and 20 kids to lay the foundation of Vintage Grace.
 Not long after that we began meeting as a church in February of 2014 in Marina Village Middle School.

 A lot has changed since then and God has done immeasurably more than we could have ever thought or asked!
-As of the end of 2016 we’ve had the joy of helping plant Hope Church in Oak Park, we're a part of two churches joining forces as one to reach our community, moved into a newly renovated location positioned in the heart of El Dorado Hills, and experienced multiple stories of people growing in their ongoing spiritual transformation.
-Our God is so great!
+As of the end of 2016 we’ve had the joy of helping plant Hope Church (Now called One Church) in Oak Park.
+We were a part of two churches joining forces as one to reach our community, moved into a newly renovated location positioned in the heart of El Dorado Hills, we've had the privilege to partner with the Garcia's in helping to launch New City Church in Oakland in 2020 and are excited to launch Vintage Placerville in the Fall of 2023; all while continuing to experience numerous stories of people growing in their ongoing spiritual transformation throughout El Dorado Hills and beyond.
+In 2022 we formally launched a family of Churches with the 4 churches above, and we are SO excited to see how our continued partnerships will bring God Glory as we storm the gates of Hell together, all for His Glory!
+Our God is SO great!
 I can’t wait to see what God does next in and through our church.

 We encourage people to enjoy God together.